 - Day 2 – Tsauchab River, Olive trail trek 11km – Tsauchab River accommodation

 - Day 7 and 8 – Namibrand reserve, this is a private reserve, which we were looking forward to.
-However, we were a little disappointed because we only saw a few zebras after two hours of driving.
+However, we were a little disappointed, as we only saw a few zebras after a two-hour ride.
 The price of a night’s camping is extremely high. – accommodation Namibrand reserve

 - Day 9 – Rostock ritz lodge, for a break on the way north – accommodation Rostock ritz lodge